Tenant signs the lease and collects the keys

 - a copy of the by-laws, if the property is in a strata scheme

-- an invitation to lodge the bond using Rental Bonds Online or the opportunity to lodge using a paper form or in person at Service NSW.
+- an invitation to lodge the bond using Rental Bonds Online or if the tenant prefers, a copy of a paper-based lodgement form

-Read through all the information you are given and make sure you understand what you are signing.
+Tenants should read through all the information they are given and make sure they understand what they are signing.

 See our tenant's checklist for links to downloadable copies of these documents.

-When you sign the agreement, the landlord must give you:
+When signing the agreement, the landlord or agent must give the tenant:

 - the signed tenancy agreement

-Keys or other opening devices or information (for example, a garage remote or security access codes) must be also made available to you and any other tenant named in the tenancy agreement as soon as you have signed the lease.
-You cannot be charged for the first set of these items.
-These items should be for the rental property and for any common property that you are entitled to access.
+- keys or other opening devices or information (for example, a garage remote or security access codes).
+These must be made available to all tenants named in the tenancy agreement.
+Landlords or agents cannot charge tenants for the first set of these items.
+These items should be for the rental property and for any common property that the tenant is entitled to access.

-You would normally pay the bond before you sign the lease if you are using Rental Bonds Online.
+Tenants normally pay the bond before signing the lease if using Rental Bonds Online.

-Fill in the condition report and arrange for any repairs
+Tenant fills in the condition report and landlord or agent arranges any repairs

 Set up utilities and services

-Telephone and internet services are up to you to set up.
-You must have written permission from your landlord to install a telephone or internet service, which cannot be unreasonably refused as this is considered an acceptable 'minor change' to the property.
+Telephone and internet services are up to the tenant to set up.
+Tenants must have written permission from the landlord to install a telephone or internet service.
+This is considered an acceptable 'minor change' to the property and cannot unreasonably be refused.

-Find a reliable removalist.
-If you need extra help with moving or other rental costs, find out what you might be eligible for.
+When a tenant is ready to move in, they should find a reliable removalist.
+If extra help is needed with moving or other rental costs, tenants can find out what they might be eligible for.

-- You may have already paid a holding fee of no more than one week's rent.
-This deposit should go towards your rent if you sign the tenancy agreement for the property.
+- Tenants may have already paid a holding fee of no more than one week's rent.
+This deposit must go towards the rent if a tenancy agreement is signed for the property.

 - Rental bond of no more than 4 weeks rent.
-Use your existing Rental Bonds Online account, or sign up to use Rental Bonds Online to pay.
+Tenants can use their existing Rental Bonds Online account, or sign up to use Rental Bonds Online to pay.

 - Rent in advance of no more than 2 weeks.
-Your landlord or agent must offer you at least one way to pay rent with no extra costs (apart from bank or account fees).
+A landlord or agent must offer a tenant certain ways to pay rent that do not have additional fees, for example direct debit or BPAY.

 - Fee for registering the lease with NSW Land Registry Services if it is a fixed term agreement of more than 3 years.